Skip to main content

-Is the Marital Home Considered Separate or Community Property in Minnesota?
+Is A House Considered Separate or Community Property in Minnesota?

-Does Minnesota Law Specify Who Gets the House in Divorce?
+What Factors Influence Who Gets the House in a Minnesota Divorce?

 Based on these criteria and the overall equities of the situation, the judge will determine if: